NC Pre-Kindergarten Program

-Any age-eligible child who is a child of either of the following shall be eligible for the program, without regard to income: an active duty member of the Armed Forces of the United States OR a member of the Armed Forces of the United States who was injured or killed while serving on active duty.
+Any age-eligible child who is a child of either of the following shall be eligible for the program, without regard to income: an active duty member of the Armed Forces of the United States OR a member of the Armed Forces of the United States who were injured or killed while serving on active duty.

 Additional Eligible Children

-Once all income eligible children are served, age-eligible children may be enrolled who have family incomes in excess of 75% of the state median income if the child has one of the following risk factors:
+Once all income-eligible children are served, age-eligible children may be enrolled who have family incomes in excess of 75% of the state median income if the child has one of the following risk factors:

 - Identified developmental disability (has Individualized Education Plan)